Quessian-Phaedrus-Sternabite/Gather/The Fall and Rise of Gather/4. The Fourth Gathering/Dead as a Doorknob.md

 So we continue, in silence, each of our footsteps ringing out and returning with muted echoes along the wooded path; he keeps looking over, as if to speak, but I just pretend I don't see him and he'll look away.
 Or at least, with the majority of his eyes.
 I feel like they're watching me, the orbs swirling around and swimming across his head until at least one, maybe more, are staring me directly in the face and making sure I don't decide to run off.
 It is decidedly creepy, but I don't want to be rude, especially after he fed me and waited with me.

 Finally, the silence is broken by Birch working up the courage to speak.
 "You're not from around here, I'd presume?"
+Heat rushes to my face as I turn away a bit, making eye contact with the trees alone.
+I've already made a fool out of myself, so more words can't hurt.

+"N-no?"
+Fuuuuck.
+I have no idea if that's a double negative, but all's fine, he seems to get the gist.
+He nods his head and leans back a bit, hands brushing pockets as he stares into the sky.
+A dull throbbing permeates my legs, and I notice that the suit I'm wearing grows thin on the soles.
+To be expected, as they weren't the semi-hard cloth covering the rest of me, but it's painful nonetheless.
+Maybe he'll notice the limp?

+"Hey," he begins. *Perfect.* "When we get to town, what are you going to do."
+Oh.
+That's... a bit of a loaded question.
+Well, he's been pretty cheerful so far, so why not go for honesty?
+It